Published May 21, 2024 · Updated Feb 24, 2026

 What does a fair, transparent assessment process require?

 Focus on consistent criteria, shared exemplars, and visible calibration.
-Close the loop on feedback by aligning comments to the rubric and by offering short feed‑forward opportunities.
+Close the loop on feedback by aligning comments to the rubric, and by offering short feed‑forward opportunities.
 Use student voice analysis to prioritise refinements, and ensure policies for review and appeal are accessible and respected.
-The aim is for every student to recognise how their work was evaluated and how to progress in the next task.
+The aim is for every student to see how their work was evaluated and how to progress next time.

 How Student Voice Analytics helps you